2023 Solar Incentives Guide for Hilltown, PA - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now titled the Clean Energy Credit.
-With the new provisions, solar installation projects that are completed between 2022 and 2032 might qualify for a 30% tax credit.
-This percentage will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
-Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+With the new provisions, solar installation projects that are completed between 2022 and 2032, might qualify for a 30% tax credit.
+The amount of the credit will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
+The expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit will apply to you, talk to your local Hilltown solar installation company.
+To fully understand how the new Clean Energy Credit might apply to you, reach out to your local Hilltown solar installers.

 State & Local Solar Incentives

-Not all solar incentives are federal; tax credits, rebates and more may be offered at the state and local level.
-Certain incentives are ongoing, while others are only available for a limited time.
-Incentives might be offered by your county or municipality, or by the Pennsylvania government.
+There are often state solar incentives available in addition to federal ones.
+Rebates, tax credits and more might be available at a more local level.
+Some incentives are ongoing, while others are offered for only a limited time.
+These local incentives might come from your county or municipality, or from the Pennsylvania government.

 Next Steps for Installing Solar in Hilltown